ixvu/w4111_wiki/Query-proc.md

 #### Order matters
-M + T x M x N --- A join B
+-A join B: M + T x M x N
-N + T x N x M  --- B join A
+-B join A: N + T x N x M
 Scan “Outer” once, the first constant
 Scan Inner multiple times
 If inner is small IO, can fit in memory, then cost is M + N.